LIBERATING FOOTBALL TRAVEL

 Stirling is almost halfway between Edinburgh 55km (34 miles) and Glasgow, 63km (39 miles) airports.

-From the terminal at Edinburgh, a tram every 10mins from the airport takes 15mins to Edinburgh Park station (£5.50), where a half-hourly train runs to Stirling (40mins, £8).
-The train calls at Edinburgh Waverley and Haymarket before stopping at Edinburgh Park.
+From the terminal at Edinburgh, a tram every 7mins from the airport takes 15mins to Edinburgh Park station (£7.50), where a frequent train runs to Stirling (£11, 45mins).

-From Stance 1 outside the Glasgow terminal, Glasgow Airport Express bus 500 runs every 12-15mins to George Square by Glasgow Queen Street station (online £7 single, £9.50 open return, journey time 15mins).
-From Queen Street, a direct half-hourly train takes 30mins to reach Stirling or there’s an equally frequent stopping service (40mins, each £8).
+From Stance 1 outside the Glasgow terminal, Glasgow Airport Express bus 500 runs every 30mins to George Square by Glasgow Queen Street station (£9 cash/contactless on board, journey time 15-20mins).
+From there, a regular train takes 30mins to reach Stirling (£10).

-Stirling station is close to the city centre but bear in mind that everything in the historic quarter behind is a steep climb.
+Stirling station is close to the city centre but everything in the historic quarter behind is a steep climb.
 The ground is further round the river away from town, a bit of a hike on foot.
-As Forthbank is by the Springkerse Business Park, from Goosecroft Road at the station the Park & Ride service, overseen by Stirling Council, is frequent.

 Where to Drink